saif-qureos/r53-remove-bulk-geo-records/readme.md

 # AWS Route 53 Geolocation Remover

-This GitHub Action removes the geolocation records of a domain in AWS Route 53 and laves only the default one, using AWS CLI.
+This GitHub Action removes the geolocation records of a domain in AWS Route 53 and leaves only the default one, using AWS CLI.
 ## Inputs

 - `aws-access-key-id` (**Required**): The AWS access key ID with the necessary permissions to make changes in Route 53.